Semi-parametric Bernstein-von Mises in Linear Inverse Problems: General results

-Since we have a real-valued parameter $\theta$ of interest and an infinite-dimensional nuisance parameter $f$, the behaviour of this marginal posterior is determined by the semiparametric structure of the model.
-In many texts semiparametric concepts are mainly treated in the context of i.i.d.\ models, see for instance \cite{AadsBoek}, but of course they can be extended to non-i.i.d.\ models, including the one we study in this paper.
-The paper \cite{McNeney} considers a quite general setting for instance.
-In Section \ref{sec: proof} ahead we show that our model fits into the semiparametric framework of \cite{castillo}.
+Since the parameter of interest $\theta$ is real-valued and $f$ is an infinite-dimensional nuisance parameter, the behavior of this marginal posterior is determined by the semi-parametric structure of the model.
+Because the model as given is equivalent to observing $n$ i.i.d.\ copies of the same model but with $n=1$, the usual semi-parametric theory (as in \cite{vdV91}, \cite{BKRW}, or Chapter~25 of \cite{AadsBoek}) applies.
+Alternatively, we may use the fact that the model is (exactly) locally asymptotically normal and apply the general theory given in \cite{McNeney}.
+In Section~\ref{sec: proof} ahead we apply the Bayesian semi-parametric framework of Chapter~12 in \cite{vaartghosal}, which is based on \cite{castillo}.